-Tx CDBG Strategic Plan Performance Measures
+TxCDBG Strategic Plan Performance Measures

-The Tx CDBG currently has a performance measurement system is place that is part of its strategic plan and the Texas legislative budgeting process.
-The Tx CDBG has already implemented a performance measurement system that supports the HUD goals as stated in CPD Notice - 03-09, issued September 3, 2003, which "strongly encouraged each CPD formula grantee to develop and use a state or local performance measurement system."
-In this notice, HUD asked the State CDBG programs, along with all other CDBG grantees, that currently have and use a state or local performance measurement system to "(1) describe, in their next Consolidated Plan or Annual Action Plan, the method they use to measure the outputs and outcomes of their CPD formula grant programs."
+TDA currently has a performance measurement system in place that is part of its strategic plan and the Texas legislative budgeting process.
+TDA has already implemented a performance measurement system that supports the HUD goals as stated in CPD Notice - 03-09, issued September 3, 2003, which "strongly encouraged each CPD formula grantee to develop and use a state or local performance measurement system."
+In this notice, HUD asked the State CDBG programs, along with all other CDBG grantees, that currently have and use a state or local performance measurement system to "... describe, in their next Consolidated Plan or Annual Action Plan, the method they use to measure the outputs and outcomes of their CPD formula grant programs."

-The Tx CDBG has the following Performance Measures system in place for administering and evaluating the success of the CDBG non-entitlement program.
+TDA has the following Performance Measures system in place for administering and evaluating the success of the CDBG non-entitlement program:

-GOALS AND OUTCOMES - For FY 2012
+GOALS AND OUTCOMES - For FY 2013

-Goal 1: Support Community and Economic Development Housing and Health Projects Outcome 1: Percent of the Small Communities' Population Benefiting from Projects Output 1: Number of New Community / Economic Development Contracts Awarded Output 2: Number of Projected Beneficiaries from New Community / Economic Development Contracts Awarded
+Goal 1: Support Community and Economic Development Housing and Health Projects Outcome 1: Percent of the Small Communities' Population Benefiting from Projects Output 1: Number of New Community / Economic Development Contracts Awarded Output 2: Number of Projected Populations from New Community / Economic Development